Fortnite Save the World: Art and design

 In their initial prototypes of the game, Epic had used creepier and darker designs for the husks and other enemies, and many of the elements of the settings were assets pulled from both Gears of War and Unreal series, which further created a dark, depressing environment.
-Bleszinski said that they found this to create an "exhaustive environment" that was too grim, and designed to take the design in a more cartoonish approach, while still remaining creepy, so that players would enjoy spending time in the game's world, without competing with games like DayZ.
+Bleszinski said that they found this to create an "exhaustive environment" that was too grim, and designed to take the design in a more cartoonish approach, while remaining creepy, so that players would enjoy spending time in the game's world, without competing with games like DayZ.
 They used works from Pixar, Tim Burton, and Looney Tunes as inspiration for the designs.

 Fortnite uses procedural generation to build out the maps for each mission.
-The game also includes an "AI director" that monitors how players are progressing, and alters the challenges of the monsters it sends out to the players based on that progression, easing off if players are having greater difficulty in surviving.
+The game also includes an "AI director" that monitors how players are progressing and alters the challenges of the monsters it sends out to the players based on that progression, easing off if players are having greater difficulty in surviving.
 At one point, the game had a team-based player versus player mode, where each side attempted to build up a base around a central target while trying to attack the opponent's target after breaking through their base.
 This did not make it into the final game.

 Epic has cross-platform play between PC and PS4 and has stated plans to allow separate Fortnite cross-platform support for Xbox One and personal computer users, but cross-platform play between all three platforms has not been announced.
 However, for a few hours during one day in September 2017, players found they could cross-play between all three platforms.
 Epic later corrected this, calling it a "configuration error".